-"Enjoy a private half-day tour to Comuna 13 and see how a dangerous and forgotten neighborhood has transformed through innovative urban developments"
+"Enjoy a small group half-day tour to Comuna 13 and see how a dangerous and forgotten neighborhood has transformed through innovative urban developments"

 Enjoy a memorable tour in a place that was once considered the most dangerous neighborhood of Colombia.
 Learn about its crude history and the road to recovery that has turned it into a lively neighborhood with beautiful street art and impressive urban innovation.